The Life Story of John Lee, or The Man They Could Not Hang (1912 film)

+In 1920 The Bulletin called it "rather crude, but highly popular."

 Plot

 John Lee returns home to Babbacombe after a number of years service in the navy.
 He becomes engaged to his childhood sweetheart Kate Merton but his rival, Fred Masterville, tries to frame him by depositing twenty pounds in his bed.
 However he is stopped when Lee's friend Dicky Dood sees this and takes the money for his own use.

 Masterville breaks into Miss Cleveden's house with an accomplice, Jim Wells, intending to commit robbery.
 He is spotted by Miss Cleveden and kills her, putting the bloodstained knife in Lee's room.
 Wells accidentally sets fire to the room.
 Lee is arrested, tried, found guilty and sentenced to death.
 Three times he is taken to the scaffold but three times it fails.

 Lee is given a life sentence.
 Masterville presses his claim but Kate remains true.
 Twenty two years later Masterville and Wells are caught attempting to rob Kate's house.
 Wells turns in Masterville, Lee is released and marries his old sweetheart.